AadarshSree/code-verify/README.md

 ## Config Changes

-Since the Cloudflare audit endpoint used by the original Code Verify extension to retrieve the manifest root hash is not public, we simulated the audit endpoint on a server.To change the URL to the endpoint, look at [getCFRootHash.ts](https://github.com/AadarshSree/code-verify/blob/main/src/js/background/getCFRootHash.ts "getCFRootHash.ts").
+Since the Cloudflare audit endpoint used by the original Code Verify extension to retrieve the manifest root hash is not public, we simulated the audit endpoint on a server.
+To change the URL to the endpoint, look at [getCFRootHash.ts](https://github.com/AadarshSree/code-verify/blob/main/src/js/background/getCFRootHash.ts "getCFRootHash.ts").